tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 ## ACT III

 - **A Town**
+	- Village sized, around 300 Goblins
+	- A minor village on a small creek
+	-
+	-
 - baricade up
 - Is it problematic that the goblins have mind control? slave race: really really bad. maybe full stop. but maybe ic could be complicated, helps them connect, spiritually, emotionally, very Dionysian,